Will I need to travel to see a specialist?

 When we asked members in Haifa if they typically need to travel to see specialists, they replied...

 "Yes, there are a good number of medical specialists in Haifa.
 People in Haifa can access a wide range of medical specialists, including general practitioners, specialists in internal medicine, cardiology, neurology, orthopedics, and more.
 For highly specialized medical care, people in Haifa typically go to the Rambam Health Care Campus, which is the largest medical center in northern Israel.
 The Rambam Health Care Campus offers a wide range of specialized medical services, including oncology, cardiology, neurology, and more.
-Additionally, the campus is home to the Ruth Rappaport Children's Hospital, which provides specialized care for children," remarked another expat in Haifa, Israel.
+Additionally, the campus is home to the Ruth Rappaport Children's Hospital, which provides specialized care for children," explained one expat living in Haifa, Israel.

 Other Questions: